 Thanks for your interest in this course.
-Please click here to access the mp3s.
+Please contact me for more details.
 See the course description and daily descriptions below- each day is 10-15 minutes of audio with a short teaching and meditation:

 COURSE DESCRIPTION: Mindfulness and the Divine Abodes will add powerful tools to your practice through theory and daily guided meditations based on two classic Buddhist teachings: The Four Foundations of Mindfulness (Satipatthana Sutta) and the Divine Abodes (Brahmaviharas).
 The Four Foundations are where mindfulness resides and can be developed; they make up the vantage points and context for our experience, and are said to have the potential to open to full realization of the path.
 The Divine Abodes begin with cultivation of good will and benevolence in inner and outer relationships which can be developed to a boundless degree, helping to bring spaciousness and composure to the mind- profound aids to meditative practice.
 We will begin with a teaching and meditation on intention, spending a little time setting up the body and mind, acknowledging that on some level there is a deep wish for well-being at the heart of this practice.
 Thank you for devoting this time to these rich and beautiful teachings- I hope that having been introduced to them, you will be inspired to further exploration and discovery, and ultimately to liberation.

 In a way, whether we perceive it or not, we are always placing intention ahead of our actions.
 When we are unconscious of our intentions, they can be hijacked by outside influences, unskillful habits, etc., and lead to unfavorable results.
 By cultivating our intentions and bolstering them with powerful practices of mindfulness and concentration, we begin a process of self-mastery.